-Piazza discussion: For course content-based questions and clarifications, use the Piazza discussion board embedded in Quercus.
+Discussions on Quercus: For course content-based questions and clarifications, use Discussions embedded in Quercus.
 This is the most efficient strategy for knowledge transmission.
+When you post include in the subject line YOUR PRACTICAL SECTION.
+If you do not include this information, your question will not be answered by me or a TA.

 If an aspect of an assignment or lab is unclear to you, it is likely that several others in the class are in the same boat.
-Before you post a question on Piazza, search to see if another student posted a similar question.
-It is highly encouraged that you contact the instructor or TAs via questions on Piazza.
-There is a guide in Pages section of Quercus.
-Use of the Quercus messaging system is categorically discouraged.
+Before you post a question, search to see if another student posted a similar question.
+Threads in Discussions are organized by lecture, practical, and topic.
+Select the appropriate topic for your questions.
+Messages sent via the Quercus messaging system will not be answered.

 Email: Email correspondence is reserved only for personal questions/matters.
+Questions about course/practical content WILL NOT be answered.
 It should be sent from a UofT email address to the instructor or TA's email address listed on the first page of the syllabus.
-Please use professional email etiquette as outlined in the document "General Thoughts on Email Etiquette" that is available in the Files folder on Quercus.
+Questions that have already been addressed in the syllabus, Quercus Announcements, or Quercus Discussions will not receive a response.
+Please use professional email etiquette as outlined in the document "General Thoughts on Email Etiquette" that is available in the Files in Quercus.